LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.introduction.md

 This directory structure is like **WordPress**, but not exactly like it.

-The Apps, Extra Stuff and User created stuff goes in the _contents_ directory.
+The Apps, themes and User created stuff goes in the _contents_ directory.
 Here is the `contents` directory tree :

 - contents
 	- [dir] apps
 	- [dir] extra
+  - [dir] modules
+  - [dir] themes
-	- [dir] upgrade
+	- [dir] update

-_apps_ folder has the Apps Source Code.
+_apps_ folder is where Apps are stored.

-_extra_ contains extra stuf like logs.
-The user can create what she/he like here.
+_extra_ contains extra stuff like logs.
+It is like a temporary folder

-_upgrade_ folder is a temporary location for all downloaded files.
-The App Source code containing Zip (Archive) File and New Versions of Lobby is downloaded to here.
+_update_ folder is a temporary location for all downloaded files.
+The app.zip (Archive) File and zip files of new versions of Lobby is downloaded to here.

+## Standards

+While creating apps or